Countingup/docker-go/README.md

 ## Changelog

+ - 2022-11-02 -- Rebuild to update base image for security vulnerability (expat)
  - 2022-10-27 -- Update to golang 1.19, alpine 3.16.
 Remove explicit update to libssl and libcrypto
  - 2022-07-18 -- Stop building image for golang 1.16
  - 2022-03-23 -- Explicitly update libssl and libcrypto for security vulns